-If your organization or another organization in your diocese is a “large employer” (as defined below), you or that other organization will be responsible for filing the Employer Mandate tax forms (Forms 1094-C and 1095-C) in early 2017.
+If your organization or another organization in your diocese is a “large employer” (as defined below), you or that other organization will be responsible for filing the employer mandate tax forms (Forms 1094-C and 1095-C).
+The Medical Trust will not complete these forms.
 See More Information about Reporting for details.

-If your organization or another organization in your diocese is NOT a large employer (as defined below), you or that other organization are considered a small employer.
-If you do not sponsor an HRA, you will not be required to take any action as a result of these new reporting requirements.
+If your organization or another organization in your diocese is not a large employer (as defined below), you or the other organization are considered a small employer.
+If you do not sponsor an HRA, you will not be required to take any action as a result of these reporting requirements.

-The IRS tax forms (Forms 1094-B / 1095-B) required for the Individual Mandate must be provided to employees covered by a healthcare plan for both large and small employers.
-The Individual Mandate tax forms will be filed by either the Medical Trust or, in the case of fully insured medical plans, the insurance carrier.
-Therefore, you and organizations within your group that participate in the Medical Trust plans are not responsible for filing the Individual Mandate tax forms.
+The IRS tax forms (Forms 1094-B / 1095-B) required for the individual mandate must be provided to employees covered by a healthcare plan for both large and small employers.
+These forms will be filed by either the Medical Trust or, in the case of fully insured medical plans, the insurance carrier.
+Therefore, you and organizations within your group that participate in the Medical Trust plans are not responsible for filing the individual mandate tax forms.

 - Note, however, that small employers that sponsor an HRA may be required to prepare and file separate Forms 1094-B and 1095-B for their employees.
 If you sponsor an HRA, please review Notice 2015-68 and consult your tax advisor.